Simona7-code/Text_Encoding-course_project__2021/README.md

-This project consists in the creation of a web page representing the encoding of informations extracted from italian texts, which are contained in two postcards dating back to the early 1900s.
+This project consists in the creation of a web page representing the encoding of informations extracted from italian texts, which are contained in 2 postcards dating back to the early 1900s.
 The text encoding was carried out following the TEI principles (https://tei-c.org/) and is contained in the xml files.
 The templetes and their display modes are defined in the xsl file.